Connecting Rods and Rod Caps

 Engine connecting rod caps.

 Marking the caps with their corresponding rods is done only when necessary.
-Making an indentation on a connecting rods shaft is a terrible idea.
+Making an indentation on a connecting rod shaft is a terrible idea.
 These rods are made of durable metals and often hardened to retain their strength as the engine wears.